Wuuuz001/CAD-Daedalus/README.md

 ## 🚀 Getting Started

-To get a local copy up and running, follow these simple steps.
+This guide provides a complete walkthrough for setting up and running the CAD-Daedalus framework locally.

 ### Prerequisites